theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-great-return/the-afterlife/season-1/kabbalah/part-1/index.md

 ---
 layout: base.njk
 title: "Kabbalah"
-description: "The Kabbalistic map of the afterlife, tracing the descent of souls through the Sefirot, the cosmic tree, and the pathways of return."
+description: "Part I of the Afterlife Scrolls: the Kabbalistic map of the afterlife, tracing the descent of souls through the Sefirot, the cosmic tree, and the pathways of return."
 excerpt: "Before there was a Bible, there was a flame."
 tier: free